 Before diving into the DSM criteria for PTSD, here are the basics of what PTSD is.

 PTSD stands for post-traumatic stress disorder.
 It is commonly associated with veterans.
 However, as you will learn in the remainder of this article, PTSD can be diagnosed in anyone that meets the criteria.
 It is not just a mental health disorder for those in the military.
+There are a wide range of traumatic events that can occur that can lead to PTSD.
 However, because of the traumatic events that many veterans experience, such as war-zones and being injured in combat, they have a higher risk of developing PTSD.

-DSM stands for Diagnostic and Statistical Manual of Mental Disorders.
-It's a book that is basically like an encyclopedia of mental health conditions.
+Used to diagnose mental disorders, DSM stands for Diagnostic and Statistical Manual of Mental Disorders.
+It's a book that is basically like an encyclopedia of psychological disorders.
 The book originally was published in 1952, but has been updated multiple times resulting in the current edition of the DSM-5.

 The DSM was created by over a hundred and sixty clinicians and researchers from all over the globe.
 The purpose of creating the DSM is to provide a handbook for mental health professionals and other healthcare workers.